Djeremaille/blocklist/README.md

 # blocklist

-Just a script that download and extract a blocklist to be able to use it with Qbittorent.
+Extracted version of a blocklist to be able to use it with Qbittorent.

 Thans to https://github.com/Naunter/BT_BlockLists/